Filming Swallows and Amazons on 22nd June 1973 when one of the camera crew cracked off Cormorant Island

 The pontoon on Derwentwater with Richard Pilbrow, Bobby Sitwell, Denis Lewiston, Claude Whatham, David Cadwalader and Sophie Neville aged 12 playing Titty.
 Cameraman Eddie Collins looks on ~ photo: Daphne Neville

-I have one behind-the-scenes clip of the crew on the pontoon – shot on a sunny day, I think at the southern end of Coniston Water.
+I have one behind-the-scenes clip of the crew on the pontoon – shot on a sunny day.
 It looks most bizarre.
 It was.
 You can see how cramped and overloaded we were and guess at the patience demanded of us all.
-Imagine how long it took to set up shots, while totally exposed to the elements.
+Imagine how long it took to set up shots, while exposed to the elements.
 It was quite a stable raft but when we went for a take it was vital that everyone kept completely still or there would have been camera wobble.
 We used a conventional boat with a cabin when we filmed ‘Coot Club’ and ‘The Big Six’ on the Norfolk Broads ten years later in 1983.
 It proved much easier – but had more wobble.

-You can read more about ‘The Secrets of Filming Swallows and Amazons (1974) in an ebook available on Amazon Kindle and other platforms.
+The ebook on ‘The Secrets of Filming Swallows and Amazons (1974)’ is available on Amazon Kindle and other platforms.
+You can read the first section for free here:

 Author: Sophie Neville